mrkaleArduinoLib/gbj_twowire/README.md

 - Library specifies (inherits from) the system `TwoWire` library.
 - The class from the library is not intended to be used directly in a sketch, just as a parent class for specific sensor libraries.
 - Library implements extended error handling.
-- Library provides some general system methods implemented differently for various platforms, especially Arduino vs. Particle.
+- Library provides some general system methods implemented differently for various platforms, especially Arduino, ESP8266, ESP32, and Particle.
 - Library initiates the two-wire bus at default speed (serial clock) **100 kHz**.
 - It is expected, that initialization of a device and setting its parameters is provided in a subclass inherited from the class defined in this library in the method `begin`, which is not defined in the library.
 - Library does not use the built-in function `delay()` at waiting for some actions, e.g., waking up sensor from power down mode, but instead of it uses the own implementation of the `wait()` function based on system `millis()` function.
-- Library allows address range 0x01 ~ 0x77.
+- Library allows address range 0x00 ~ 0x7F.